SMAPPNYU/youtube-data-api/README.md

 ## Authors
-Written by Leon Yin and Megan Brown
+Written by Leon Yin and Megan Brown.
 Michael Liu helped write and document tests.

 If you use this software in your research please cite it as:
 ```